cpfaff/rbefdata_paper/paper/rbefdata.md

 on nutrient retention along biodiveristy gradients.
 It is a 15N tracer experiment which aims to disentangle the effect of species mixtures on system N retention.
-The workflow depicts how to refine keywords for search in the thesaurus, ask for data access in the data management platform, download data into the R environment, inspect metadata, analyse the tracer experiment, and finally upload data and workflow scripts back to the data management platform.
+The workflow depicts how to refine keywords for search in the thesaurus, ask for data access in the data management portal, download data into the R environment, inspect metadata, analyse the tracer experiment, and finally upload data and workflow scripts back to the data management portal.

 ## Material and Methods